justsomeguywithasombrero/Swen1005-Assignment-3/README.md

 ## Operating the site

-- On mobile you operate the website theough left and right swiping.
+- On mobile you operate the website through left and right swiping.
 - On desktop you can interface via buttons.